fracassi-marco/washhouse_ci/prompt_plan.md

    - Logout button if authenticated

 6. Test the authentication flow:
-   - Verify login with @qomodo.me email works
+   - Verify login with Google email works
-   - Verify login with other domains is rejected
    - Verify logout works

 Success criteria:
-- Can log in with @qomodo.me email
+- Can log in with Google email
 - Other email domains are rejected with clear error message
 - Session persists across page reloads
 - Logout functionality works